causecode/static-content/README.md

 - **ContentRevision** :
 Used to support old content reference if required.
 - **PageRevision** :
-These domain in type of ContentRevision.
+This domain in type of ContentRevision.

 ### Controllers